CoffeaTeam/coffea/CONTRIBUTING.md

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/CoffeaTeam/coffea/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

-#### **Did you write a patch that fixes a bug?**
+#### **Do you want to write a patch that fixes a bug?**

+* Follow the [setup instructions for developers](https://coffeateam.github.io/coffea/installation.html#for-developers) to get a development environment

 * Open a new GitHub pull request with the patch.

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Before submitting, please run `python setup.py flake8` and `python setup.py pytest`, to ensure you follow our formatting conventions and do not break any existing code.
-Furthermore, we require that any newly contributed code does not reduce the current code coverage of the repository.
+* Before submitting, please run `flake8 coffea` and `pytest` to ensure you follow our formatting conventions and do not break any existing code.
+Furthermore, we prefer that any newly contributed code does not reduce the current code coverage of the repository.
 Please make sure your test your code as thoroughly as is needed.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**